bperez40/Automatic-Power-Box-Tester/README.md

 - tests has some basic tests mostly used for debugging and not much else
 - util has images used in the readme as well as all the hardware design files for the PCBs

-Go ahead and run the
+Go ahead and run the update.bat script.
+This initializes all the submodules, which have dependencies that the firmware uses.
+Also run this whenever you want to pull the most recent version of the firmware.

 ### Arduino Setup (required)
 We're not quite ready to actually compile and upload firmware to the Arduino yet.
 We need to install a program to do so.
-You have three options for doing this.
+You have a few ways to do this.

 #### 1. Using Arduino CLI (recommended)
 If you want to use the Arduino CLI to make your own custom configuration, start by downloading the Arduino CLI from Arduino here: https://www.arduino.cc/pro/cli